 - You may increase coverage at any time.
 To cancel or change your dental care coverage option, you must be enrolled in Plan A, B, or C, for a period of 24 months.

 You are also able to change your coverage level from single to couple or family status, or vice versa, during a major life event such as an addition of spouse or dependent, loss of spouse’s coverage, or removal of a dependent or spouse from the plan.
 Changes need to be requested to the ARTA Retiree Benefits Plan within 60 days of the life event, or late applicant provision may apply.

-Maybe it’s your browser!
-In order to properly access your Member Health Care Account and all of its functionality, you will need at least Internet Explorer 8 or the latest version of Firefox, Safari, Chrome or any other browser installed on your computer.
+It might be your browser!
+In order to properly access your MyARTA account and all of its functionality, you will need at least Internet Explorer 8 or the latest version of Firefox, Safari, Chrome, or any other browser installed on your computer.

 To upgrade your browser, use the links provided below:

 - Internet Explorer 8